AlibabaCloudDocs/waf/intl.en-US/Website Protection Settings/Web security/Configure data leakage prevention.md

             **Note:** Phone numbers that must be provided to the public to manage business affairs, such as business cooperation and complaints, may also be masked by data leakage prevention rules.

         -   Block HTTP status codes: You can create a rule to block or generate alerts upon specific HTTP status codes to prevent sensitive server information leaks.
-The following example shows you how to create a rule that blocks the 404 HTTP code.
+The following example shows how to create a rule that blocks the 404 HTTP code.

             -   Matching conditions: 404
             -   Matching Action: Block
-            After this rule is applied, if a requested page does not exist, the specified page denying access is returned, as shown in the following figure.
+            After this rule is applied, if the requested page does not exist, the specified page indicating that your requested website is blocked is returned, as shown in the following figure.

-        -   Masks specific sensitive information on specific pages: You can create rules to mask or generate alerts upon specific sensitive information, such as phone numbers and identity card numbers, on specific pages.
-The following example shows you how to create a rule that masks identity card numbers on pages whose URLs contain `admin.php`.
+        -   Mask specific sensitive information on specific pages: You can create rules to mask or generate alerts upon specific sensitive information, such as phone numbers and identity card numbers, on specific pages.
+The following example shows how to create a rule that masks identity card numbers on pages whose URLs contain `admin.php`.

-            -   Matching conditions: ID Card numbers on pages whose URLs contain `admin.php`
+            -   Matching conditions: ID card numbers on pages whose URLs contain `admin.php`
             -   Matching Action: Sensitive information filtering After this rule is applied, identity card numbers on pages whose URLs contain admin.php are masked.